-Now in its sixteenth year, the Carroll Round is supported through the generosity of Georgetown University's Edmund A. Walsh School of Foreign Service, Carroll Round alumni, and private donors.
-This year's conference will be held from April 20 to April 23, 2017.
+Now in its seventeenth year, the Carroll Round is supported through the generosity of Georgetown University's Edmund A. Walsh School of Foreign Service, Carroll Round alumni, and private donors.
+This year's conference will be held from April 19 to April 22, 2018.

 For up to date information regarding Carroll Round events and happenings, like us on Facebook.